 -- "$prompt" > "$iter_log" 2>&1

-Each implementer attempt is also scoped narrowly.
-The prompt directs the implementer to either pick the next unfinished sub-task from the architect’s design or scope its edits to the specific failing function from the latest verifier output.
-Small, surgical edits per iteration, not file-wide rewrites.
-The orchestrator iterates; the implementer does not need to fix everything in one call.
+The --no-session-persistence flag is what makes this a Ralph loop.
+Each iteration starts from a clean conversational slate, with only what is on disk to ground it.
+Each implementer attempt is its own git commit, scoped narrowly to the next unfinished sub-task from the architect’s design or the specific failing function from the latest verifier output.
+The orchestrator iterates; the implementer does one thing per call.

 The three boundaries